Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Results and Discussion

 \subsection{Preferential interaction parameter calculation for 24L B-DNA}

 Our principal motivation for developing new ion parameters is to improve the quantitative performance of predicting ion distributions around biomolecules with 3D-RISM.
-As one such example, we calculated the preferential interaction parameters (PIP) of NaCl around double stranded DNA using the cSPC/E water model and LM, JC and our optimized parameters (Figure \ref{fig:pip24L}).
+As one such example, we calculated the preferential interaction parameters (PIP) of NaCl around double stranded DNA using the cSPC/E water model and LM, JC, and our optimized parameters (Figure \ref{fig:pip24L}).
 PIP results from the new parameter set show improved agreement with experiment at higher concentrations, while at lower concentrations all models give essentially the same results.
 Overall, we observe that improved hydration free energies and ion-oxygen distances for the solvent acquired with the new parameters set also lead to improved performance in 3D-RISM calculations.

 We observe the greatest difference in predicted PIP values for concentrations of $\unit[0.1]{M}$ and above.
-Throughout this range, our new optimized parameters maintain good agreement with values from experiment, while the JC parameters increasingly underestimate the PIP values.
-However, results from LM parameter set rapidly increases starting from $\unit[0.1]{M}$.
-By inspecting the density distribution of chloride around 24L molecule, Figure \ref{fig:ClDensities}, we observed that LM parameters leads to a high concentration of chloride ions inside the minor groove, with a maximum $g\left(r\right)=319$.
+Throughout this range, our new optimized parameters maintain good agreement with values from experiment, with no differences observed between the Lorentz-Berthelot and NBFIX parameters, while the JC parameters increasingly underestimate the PIP values.
+However, results from the LM parameter set rapidly increase starting from $\unit[0.1]{M}$.
+By inspecting the density distribution of chloride around the 24L molecule at concentration of $\unit[1.0]{M}$ (Figure \ref{fig:ClDensities}) we observed that the LM parameters lead to a high concentration of chloride ions inside the minor groove, with a maximum $g\left(r\right)=319$.
 For JC and our new parameters, the maximum values of $g\left(r\right)$ are $13$ and $17$, respectively, and no chloride accumulation in the minor groove was observed.
-As the chloride $\nicefrac{R_{min}}{2}$ value for LM parameter set is smaller than that in JC and our optimized parameters (Figure \ref{fig:Parameter-plots}), it seems that LM chloride anions are small enough to accumulate inside the minor groove and, consequently, pull more sodium ions, which explains the PIP increasing behavior.
-It is important to emphasize here that these observations are specific for 3D-RISM calculations.
+As the chloride $\nicefrac{R_{min}}{2}$ value for the LM parameter set is smaller than that in JC and our optimized parameters (Figure \ref{fig:Parameter-plots}), it seems that LM chloride anions are small enough to accumulate inside the minor groove and, consequently, pull more sodium ions, which explains the PIP increase.
+It is important to emphasize here that these observations are specific to 3D-RISM calculations.